 Jamestown Railway Station and Goods Shed Museum.

-Address – In the old Railway Station Building at Irvine Street, Jamestown.
-SA 5491
+Address – In the former Railway Station Building at Irvine Street, Jamestown.
+SA 5491 Contact Phone 0403 259 923 or 0417 863 450

 Web enter “Jamestown Railway Station”

 Most of the objects on display which have been donated by local residents to this National Trust Museum relate to non-railway subjects.
 Of particular interest to Railway Enthusiasts is the oldest preserved South Australian Broad-Gauge Passenger Carriage stored in the Goods Shed.
 Built in November 1882, originally a Cleminson passenger car numbered 105, it was converted to a bogie passenger car, then to an Ambulance Car in 1914.
 After being used as single men’s quarters at Booleroo Centre, the broad-gauge car is now displayed on narrow gauge bogies.
-The Museum is open on Mondays to Fridays from 10.30am to 3.30pm, but closed on weekends.
+The Museum is open on Mondays to Saturdays from 10.30am to 4pm, but closed on Sundays.

 Kalangadoo Railway Station